 Congress is Thinking of Allowing Online Gambling

 As minor a kind of playing activity as these games seem to be, you do have to admit that no one mostly ever tries to kill themselves over non-gambling debts, or tries to run away from town or steal from their company.
-These happen so very often with debts that emerge from Online Gambling, that one is forced to wonder whether this might be a hobby that is irretrievably hooked in something much worse than entertainment.
+These happen so very often with debts that emerge from online playing, that one is forced to wonder whether this might be a hobby that is irretrievably hooked in something much worse than entertainment.
 The truth is, playing is an activity that attracts horribly passionate people; other styles of personal entertainment usually do not land one in terrible debt.
-You may certainly consider Online Gambling a right to freedom of expression you possess that really should not be tampered with.
-If really Online Gambling were just one more kind of entertainment, wouldn’t it be worth it to keep it away from the country exclusively for the several lives it would save, and the families it could keep together?
+You may certainly consider online playing a right to freedom of expression you possess that really should not be tampered with.
+If really online playing were just one more kind of entertainment, wouldn’t it be worth it to keep it away from the country exclusively for the several lives it would save, and the families it could keep together?

 It is difficult to understand how online playing can actually be be this dangerous; the fact is, when you have it on offer all the time in your own home, the ability to get passionate and to game yourself out of house and home is an ever present threat, and it be capable of turning into the worst kind of playing ever — rather more serious than venturing out to Atlantic City every weekend.